Welcome to the Medical Assistant Program

 ||Fall, Spring Quarters

 The Skagit Valley College Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).
-Skagit Valley College's Medical Assistant program has a 100% employer satisfaction rate with over 89% of our graduates passing the CMA (AAMA) national exam.
+Skagit Valley College's Medical Assistant program has a 5 year average of a 100% employer satisfaction rate with over 89% of our graduates passing the CMA (AAMA) national exam.

 Commission on Accreditation of Allied Health Education Programs